microsoft/vscode/.devcontainer/README.md

     scripts/code.sh
     ```

-2. After the build is complete, use a local browser to open [http://localhost:6080](http://localhost:6080) or use a VNC client to connect to localhost:5901.
+2. After the build is complete, open a web browser and go to [http://localhost:6080](http://localhost:6080) or use a [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) to connect to `localhost:5901`.

 3. You should now see Code - OSS!

 Next, let's try debugging.

-1. Shut down Code - OSS by clicking the box in the upper right corner using your browser or VNC client.
+1. Shut down Code - OSS by clicking the box in the upper right corner of the Code - OSS window through your browser or VNC viewer.

 2. Go to your local VS Code client, and use Run / Debug view to launch the **VS Code** configuration.
 (Typically the default, so you can likely just press <kbd>F5</kbd>).

-    > **Note:** If launching times out, you can increase the value of `timeout` in the VS Code, Attach Main Process, Attach Extension Host, and Attach to Shared Process configurations.
+    > **Note:** If launching times out, you can increase the value of `timeout` in the "VS Code", "Attach Main Process", "Attach Extension Host", and "Attach to Shared Process" configurations in [launch.json](../.vscode/launch.json).
+However, running `scripts/code.sh` first will set up Electron which will usually solve timeout issues.

 3. After a bit, Code - OSS will appear with the debugger attached!